 Path: www.dei-sftp.dk Port: 22 Username: danishescrowinstitute.90xxx (danishescrowinstitute + escrow number) Private key: corresponding to the submitted ”ssh public key” Programmes that can be used, e.g. WinSCP, FileZilla.

 3.3 The material shall consist of the programmes, the associated source text and information concerning name and type of compiler.
 Further, any other information requested by the Customer as specified in Appendix 1.
-The material must be packaged in a file, and the file name must be specified in date format with specification of escrow number, YYYY-MM-DDI_escrow number.-mm.zip – example: 2023-08-30_90003
+The material must be packaged in a file, and the file name must be specified in date format with specification of escrow number, YYYY-MM-DDI_escrow number.-mm.zip – example: 2023-08-30_90003.

 4. Updating